Projects in TeamCity can be nested inside other projects and thus form a tree.

 Settings and permissions defined in the parent project propagate to subprojects, which greatly simplifies maintenance of a large installation.

-Create projects and build configurations programmatically, as code, based on the Kotlin programming language.
+Create projects, build configurations, and build chains programmatically, as code, using the Kotlin programming language.
 Keep this code in a VCS, and all the changes to it will be applied to your build server automatically, without having to interact with the web UI.

 Meta-runner is a great way to reuse a set of build tasks, making you feel like this set of tasks is natively supported by TeamCity.